-This year we invited a number of people to share their favorite films for JDAIM.
+We invited people to share their favorite films for JDAIM.
 Their comments are in italics.
 The films offer diverse perspectives on living with a disability or mental health condition.
 Let us know on our JDAIM Facebook page what films you are screening this year!

 Float animated short 7 minutes.
 Appropriate for all ages.
 Disney/Pixar.
 Available on Disney Plus We all have special gifts to share with our communities.
 Each and every one of us.
 Dr. Madelaine Werier, co-founder of JOIN- Jewish Ottawa Inclusion Network